Public Health Fact Sheet

 Staphylococcus aureus or “staph” are bacteria that live on the skin and in the nose.
 They are usually harmless.
 MRSA is a type of staph infection that is resistant to antibiotics that are typically used to treat this disease.

 MRSA bacteria can spread by touching the infected skin or wound of anyone who has MRSA.
 It can also be spread by sharing objects such as towels or athletic equipment with someone who has MRSA.

 How is MRSA treated?

 The best way to prevent MRSA is to practice good hygiene which will help prevent skin infections.
-Keep your hands clean by washing thoroughly with soap and water.
-You should also avoid sharing personal items such as towels and razors, and contact your doctor if you think you may have an infection.
+Clean hands often and clean your body regularly, particularly after exercise.
+Keep cuts, scrapes, and wounds clean and covered until healed.
+Avoid sharing personal items such as towels and razors.
+Get care early if you think you have an infection.

 |*Most S. aureus skin infections, including MRSA, appear as a bump or infected area on the skin that might be:|

 - Full of pus or other drainage